reiver/golang-backend-training/chapters/flagging/README.md

 * [flag.Parse()](https://golang.org/pkg/flag/#Parse)

 # 2.3.
-Flags File
+Arg File

-To help make your code more manageable, let's put all the flag code into a separate file named: `flags.go`
+To help make your code more manageable, let's put all the flag code into a separate file named: `arg.go`

 So that your code base will look something like:
 * main.go
-* flags.go
+* arg.go

-The code that deals the flags should be in `flags.go`
+The code that deals the flags should be in `arg.go`

 The code that deals with the outputting should be in `main.go`

 Once you have done that, do a `go build` and make sure everything still works.

 # 2.4.
-Flags Sub Directory
+Arg Sub Directory

-To help make your code even more manageable, let's put all the flag code into a sub-directory named: `flags/`
+To help make your code even more manageable, let's put all the flag code into a sub-directory named: `arg/`

 So that your code will look something like:

 * main.go
-* flags/
+* arg/
-  * flags.go
+  * arg.go

 You will need to `import` this sub-directory from `main.go` to use it.

-The code that deals the flags should be in `flags/flags.go`
+The code that deals the flags should be in `arg/arg.go`

 The code that deals with the outputting should be in `main.go`